AIDELabAZ/risk_crop_insurance/README.md

 The programs are as follows:
 - `rci_analysis.R` replicates all tables and figures in the paper and appendices, including running subsidiary `.bug` programs for the Bayesian analysis.
-- `india.0.bug` through `india.3.bug` which are subsidiary files called from the `rci_analysis.R`.
-These files simply need to be openned in WinBUGS (v.14) in oder to be called from the R script.
+- `india.0.bug` through `india.3.bug` which are subsidiary files called from `rci_analysis.R`.
+These files simply need to be openned in WinBUGS (v.14) in order to be called from the R script.

 The data are included in `rci_data.dta`, a Stata file imported by `rci_analysis.R`.